kuzzleio/sdk-javascript/doc/6/controllers/bulk/mWrite/index.md

 ### documents

-An array of object.
+An array of objects.
 Each object describes a document to create or replace, by exposing the following properties:
   - `_id`: document unique identifier (optional)
   - `body`: document content